ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 		...
 	]

-But wait.
-There's an **Advanced Settings** tab in the dialog that may be used for setting `id` attributes.
-Remember what our configuration (`allowedContent: 'p abbr'`)
-says: "paragraphs and abbreviations, no attributes". **Abbreviation** plugin should consider this fact and disable the **Advanced Settings** tab unless `id` is allowed:
+Please note that the the dialog window also contains the **Advanced Settings** tab that can be used for setting the `id` attribute.
+However, our current configuration (`allowedContent: 'p abbr'`) means: "only paragraphs and abbreviations are allowed, not attributes".
+The **Abbreviation** plugin should take this fact into account and disable the **Advanced Settings** tab unless the `id` attribute is allowed:

 	contents: [
 		...